JorgeDeLosRazo/JorgeDeLosRazo/README.md

 </pre>

 ## 👤 About Me
-I am an Electrical Engineering student with a minors in Mathematics from Portland State University, with a solid foundation in analog circuit design, semiconductor device physics, and RF fundamentals.
+I am an Electrical Engineering student with a minor in Mathematics from Portland State University, with a solid foundation in analog circuit design, semiconductor device physics, and RF fundamentals.

 ## 🧠 Technical Skills